wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 This should generate two files. `./ansible/inventory/group_vars/all/secrets.yaml` and `values/wire-server/secrets.yaml`.

 ## Deploying Kubernetes, Restund and stateful services

+NOTE: Before running `d ./bin/offline-cluster.sh`, comment out the call to `./bin/fix_default_router.sh` (this call/script dsiables DNS resolution in the cluster).
+If you do not comment out this line, notifications will not occur.

 In order to deploy all the services run:
 ```